jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### What is Schema.org?

-While the above snippet is completely valid Microdata,
-it uses arbitrary language for its `@itemtype` and `@itemprop` values.
+While the above snippet is completely valid Microdata, it uses arbitrary language for its `@itemtype` and `@itemprop` values.
 If you live in your own little closed world, that may be just fine.
 But for the most part you probably want other people's machines to understand the meaning of your content.
 You need to use a shared language so that page authors and consumers can cooperate on how to interpret the meaning.

 This is where the Schema.org vocabulary comes in.
-The search
-engines (Bing, Google, Yahoo) created Schema.org and have agreed to support and understand it.
+The search engines (Bing, Google, Yahoo) created Schema.org and have agreed to support and understand it.
 It is unrealistic for them to try to support every vocabulary in use.
-The domain it covers is broad, sometimes called a Web-scale vocabulary or ["middle" ontology](http://lists.w3.org/Archives/Public/public-vocabs/2011Nov/0006.html).
+The domain it covers is broad focusing on popular concepts.
+It is sometimes called a Web-scale vocabulary or ["middle" ontology](http://lists.w3.org/Archives/Public/public-vocabs/2011Nov/0006.html).
 One goal of having such a broad schema all in one place is to [simplify things for mass adoption](http://blog.schema.org/2011/11/using-rdfa-11-lite-with-schemaorg.html?showComment=1321045329383#c3006481536068088400)